pschudar/address-book/README.md

 # address-book
-A full featured but simple address book written in PHP
+An elegantly simple but powerful address book application written in PHP7, HTML5, CSS3, JavaScript and utilizing W3.CSS framework.
+I am an avid fan of Bootstrap, however, it's quite heavy.
+For a demo script like this, I felt it was entirely too much.

 # Installation
 Open adddress_book.sql in your favorite text editor.
 Copy the contents of the file and run through PHPMyAdmin.